xXMaximanuXx/LobbySystem/README.md

-A simple 1.21.11 Paper LobbySystem Plugin
+A simple 1.21.11 Paper LobbySystem Plugin.
+Currently there is no Folia support.